 1968 – 1997

-In 1968, the developers of the emblem added the name of the beer brand to the harp but simplified the instrument itself.
+In 1968, the emblem’s designers added the beer brand’s name to the harp but simplified the instrument itself.
 They made it sketchy, keeping the basic structure rather than the detail.
-The inscription was bold, large, made in stencil type with capital letters.
+The inscription was bold, large, and made in stencil type with capital letters.

 1997 – 2005

-The designers have worked on the elegance of the Guinness logo, for which they have thinned the inscription, leaving the old serif font.
+The designers have refined the elegance of the Guinness logo by thinning the inscription while retaining the old serif font.
 They also restyled the harp, transforming it into a miniature golden badge.
 To the right and left of the musical instrument appeared the year of the foundation of the brewing company, divided into two parts: “17” and “59”.

 2005 – 2016

-This period is characterized by using the semi-grotesque instead of the Antiqua, although the letters were still in uppercase and had the same size as before.
-Moreover, the designers redrew the harp: they changed the number and thickness of the strings, separated them from the sides, removed the white gap on the upper part of the instrument, swapped the thin and thick lines on the left side.
-In addition, they connected the numbers in the date of the brewery’s founding.
+This period is characterized by the use of the semi-grotesque instead of Antiqua, although the letters remained uppercase and had the same size as before.
+Moreover, the designers redrew the harp: they changed the number and thickness of the strings, separated them from the sides, removed the white gap on the upper part of the instrument, and swapped the thin and thick lines on the left side.
+In addition, they linked the numbers to the brewery’s founding date.

 2016 – today

-Now the logo with a detailed harp is used.
-It has smooth lines, graceful curves, fine shading at the top and right, wide sides, distinct and even strings.
-The creators of the logo moved the year of the company’s appearance to the left side, marking it in white.
+The logo now features a detailed harp.
+It has smooth lines, graceful curves, fine shading at the top and right, wide sides, and distinct, evenly spaced strings.
+The logo’s creators moved the company’s founding year to the left and marked it in white.
 They kept the name Guinness in black but brought back a full serif typeface.

 Font and Colors

 Despite the absence of a direct connection between beer and harp, it still exists.
-Moreover, this is a strong historical trend going on since the days of Henry VIII, when this musical instrument became a heraldic element and ended up on the Irish coat of arms.
-To distinguish their harp from the national one, the brewery’s management turned it in the opposite direction – to the left.
+Moreover, this is a strong historical trend dating back to the days of Henry VIII, when this musical instrument became a heraldic element and was added to the Irish coat of arms.
+To distinguish their harp from the national one, the brewery’s management turned it to the left.

-The inscription in the Guinness logo is made by the commercial typeface Agenda URW Light, created by designer Phil Martin.
-The closest free font-variant to it is Resavska BG Sans Bold Font.
-The signature palette of the beer brand consists of golden and black.
-In the early period of the development of the emblem, it was dominated by black and white monochrome.
+The inscription in the Guinness logo is set in the commercial typeface Agenda URW Light, designed by Phil Martin.
+The closest free font variant to it is Resavska BG Sans Bold.
+The beer brand’s signature palette consists of golden and black.
+In the early stages of the emblem’s development, it was dominated by monochrome black and white.